KPJ81/Capstone-project/README.md

 # Capstone-project
-# This repository contains files related with Capostone project done to get IBM certificate
+# This repository contains files related with Capstone project.
+# Main opurpose of this project is to get IBM Data Science Professional Certificate